cberes/sdn-recursive-projection-bug/README.md

       List<PersonWithChildrenRecursive> getChildren();
     }

-You cannot save a person using this projection
+You cannot save a node using this projection

     Person alice = new Person();
     alice.setName("Alice");